James Bond soars in early "Skyfall" reviews

 Geoffrey McNab at the Independent gave "Skyfall" four out of five stars, criticizing the film for being "occasionally ... repetitive."
 But he praised Mendes for "throwing in far greater depth of characterization than we're accustomed to in a series of films that are often proudly superficial."

-The 22 Bond films have to date amassed $5.1 billion at the worldwide box office according to The-Numbers.com, which tracks box office performances.
+The 22 Bond films have to date amassed $5.1 billion (3.1 billion pounds) at the worldwide box office according to The-Numbers.com, which tracks box office performances.
 The last film, 2008's "Quantum of Solace," grossed nearly $600 million globally.

 "Skyfall," produced by privately held studio MGM, will be distributed in the UK by Sony Pictures Entertainment and in the United States by Columbia Pictures, both units of Sony Corp.